What are the Donetsk and Luhansk People’s Republics?

 Vassily Nebenzia, the Russian ambassador to the UN, insisted there would be no “new bloodbath” in eastern Ukraine but warned the West to “think twice” before making matters worse.

-Equally strong in his condemnation was European commissioner for justice Didier Reynders, who called it an “act of war”, likewise saying that sanctions would be “necessary to ensure that there are no more imports of goods or services from Russia, such as energy, and that Russia’s global access to financial services is terminated.”
+US president Joe Biden, UK prime minister Boris Johnson and UN secretary general Antonio Guterres have since joined other global powers in condemning Moscow’s “unprovoked and unjustified” attack of Thursday morning and promised to hold it “accountable”, with Mr Johnson expected to announce further “unprecedented” sanctions to Parliament later on Thursday.

-Germany has meanwhile moved to block the regulatory approval of the Nord Stream 2 natural gas pipeline linking it to Russia via the Baltic Sea as a penalty for the aggression.
+The sanctions so far unveiled by the West, including steps taken to hinder Russian banks and wealthy plutocrats from doing business abroad and the blocking of regulatory approval for the lucrative Nord Stream 2 natural gas pipeline, have been criticised as inadequate and senior Russia officials like Dmitry Medvedev and Sergey Lavrov have shrugged them off with a smirk.

-Russian foreign secretary Sergey Lavrov has so far dimissed the reaction, declaring: “Our European, American, British colleagues will not stop and will not calm down until they have exhausted all their possibilities for the so-called ‘punishment of Russia’.
+Mr Lavrov was particularly dimissive, declaring: “Our European, American, British colleagues will not stop and will not calm down until they have exhausted all their possibilities for the so-called ‘punishment of Russia’.
 They are already threatening us with all manner of sanctions or, as they say now, ‘the mother of all sanctions’.

 “Well, we’re used to it.
 We know that sanctions will be imposed anyway, in any case.
 With or without reason.”